51

 Skip navigation

 Teaching sessions, such as lectures and workshops, will be an essential part of your studies.
-These take place in a physical classroom on campus, or in a ‘virtual classroom’ online.
-Blackboard Class Collaborate is your virtual classroom where you will take part in live, online teaching sessions.
-Sometimes referred to as simply Collaborate.
+These take place in a physical classroom on campus, or occasionally in a ‘virtual classroom’ online.
+Microsoft Teams is your virtual classroom where you will take part in live, online teaching sessions.

-As well as online lectures, your course may also use Collaborate to offer:
+As well as online lectures, your course may also use Teams to offer:

 • Virtual drop-in sessions, where you can ask for help and advice from your tutors.